 Rejjie Snow has rhymed since he was just a kid in Dublin.
 Snow’s latest effort, rugged new trap single Flexin’ is a sinister snarl toward typecasting.

 Rejjie Snow plays Wagner Hall at 10:00pm on Thursday.

 In 2017, more than ever we need pop-stars like Sigrid.
-The Norwegian 20-year-old calls things as she seems them, storming Spotify’s New Music Friday playlist with every release.
-The stage for stardom is set.
+The Norwegian 20-year-old calls things as she sees them, storming Spotify’s New Music Friday playlist with every release.

 Sigrid plays Coalition at 8:00pm on Thursday, and Wagner Hall at 4:30pm on Friday.

-Festival season 2017 exhibits grime’s dominance in UK music, and it’s over to New Gen to showcase the scene’s up-risers at The Great Escape.
+Festival season 2017 shows how grime has come to dominate UK music, and it’s over to New Gen to showcase the up-risers at The Great Escape.
 New Gen provides a snapshot of London’s fast-moving urban scene, where grime meets R&B, taking cues from US trap sounds as well as London’s Caribbean forms.
 Artists confirmed so far include Bonkaz, Renz, Jevon & more.

 New Gen takeover Patterns at 11:00pm on Friday.

 The Japanese House